Thinking Strategically About Freight: The Role of Supply Chain Consulting in Gaining More Margin

 Source: Supply Chain Latest: Ocean Freight Rates Are Falling – Bloomberg

-Today’s Relevant Example
+Today's Relevant Supply Chain Example

 Given that US full truck freight rates are at or near “bottom”, it's a good time to think about contracting.
 If you are willing/able to commit to volumes for 6-12 months, you could secure lower, predictable rates, even if the spot market increases.
 Since the market appears to be close to bottom, spot market rates are not likely to fall much further, if at all.
 This means that there's not a lot of additional margin to capture from playing the spot market, and it will be to your advantage to have predictable rates for 6-12 months.